-- ~ Patients treated with AMT-130 continue to show evidence of preserved neurological function with potential dose-dependent clinical benefits relative to an inclusion criteria-matched natural history of the disease ~ - ~ Mean CSF NfL continue to demonstrate favorable trends with low-dose patients below baseline at 30 months and high-dose patients near baseline at 18 months ~ - ~ AMT-130 continues to be generally well-tolerated across both doses ~ - Data support continuing clinical development of AMT-130 and pursuing regulatory interactions to discuss potential strategies for ongoing development ~ - ~ Investor conference call and webcast today at 8:30 a.m.
-ET ~
+- ~ Patients treated with AMT-130 continue to show evidence of preserved neurological function with potential dose-dependent clinical benefits relative to an inclusion criteria-matched natural history of the disease ~ - ~ Mean CSF NfL continue to demonstrate favorable trends with low-dose patients below baseline at 30 months and high-dose patients near baseline at 18 months ~ - ~ AMT-130 continues to be generally well-tolerated across both doses ~ - ~ Data support continuing clinical development of AMT-130 and pursuing regulatory interactions to discuss potential strategies for ongoing development ~ - \sim Investor conference call and webcast today at 8:30 a.m.
+ET \sim

-LEXINGTON, Mass. and AMSTERDAM, Dec.
-19, 2023 (GLOBE NEWSWIRE) -- uniQure N.V.
+Lexington, MA and Amsterdam, the Netherlands, December 19, 2023 - uniQure N.V.
 (NASDAQ: QURE), a leading gene therapy company advancing transformative therapies for patients with severe medical needs, today announced updated interim data including up to 30 months of follow-up from 39 patients enrolled in the ongoing U.S. and European Phase I/II clinical trials of AMT-130 for the treatment of Huntington's disease.

-"The clinical assessment trends in the ongoing studies of AMT-130 look very promising and continue to show disease stability in Huntington's disease patients treated with this one-time administered gene therapy, several of whom have now been followed more than two years," stated Walid Abi-Saab.
-M.D.. chief medical officer of uniQure.
+"The clinical assessment trends in the ongoing studies of AMT-130 look very promising and continue to show disease stability in Huntington's disease patients treated with this one-time administered gene therapy, several of whom have now been followed more than two years," stated Walid Abi-Saab, M.D., chief medical officer of uniQure.
 "We are observing favorable trends in evaluation of motor skills, functional independence, and composite rating scores as compared to a non-concurrent criteria-matched natural history cohort."